interledger/rfcs/0012-ledger-web-api/0012-ledger-web-api.md

 The advantages of following this spec when designing a ledger are:
 - A standardized interface for inter-ledger communication
-- Easy adoption of existing interledger plugins
+- Easy adoption by connectors that implement the standard Web client (Example: `ilp-plugin-web`)

 <p align="center">
   <img width="70%" height="70%" src ="./static/ilp_interface.png" />